 - Effect on a 780 score – drop in score by 220-240 points

-The nation’s foreclosure inventory posted a year-over-year decline of 27.3% in February, with completed foreclosures down 15.7% according to Corelogic, a leading provider of consumer, financial and property information.
+Nationwide, completed foreclosures have decreased year over year from 39,000 in September 2015 to 36,000 in September 2016, representing a decrease of 69.7 percent from the peak of 118,222 in September 2010 according to Corelogic, a leading provider of consumer, financial and property information.
 This is the good news.
 However, consumers experiencing a foreclosure can expect a deep dive in credit scores.

 - Effect on a 680 score – drop in score by 85-105 points